No game has attracted the attention of gambling strategists like Baccarat (aka Punto Banco).

 Remember, in Baccarat and Punto Banco, the winner is the one who bets on the winning hand, not the one who plays it.

 The almost evens nature of the Banker bet allows us to use an evens chance gambling system.
-Our preference is to use the 1-3-2-4 system, which is a way of limiting your losses whilst allowing for bigger wins.

 When you are winning, the bets progress as follows:

 Bet 1 is 1 unit, Bet 2 is 3 units, Bet 3 is 2 units and Bet 4 is 4 units.

 Whenever you lose, you revert back to Bet 1.

 If your first bet loses, your loss is 1 unit.

 If the second loses, your loss is 2.05 units.

 If the third loses, you make a profit of 1.8 units (with the vigorish).

 If the fourth loses, you make a profit of 1.7 units.